skulpt/skulpt/moreiteration.rst

     newline
         A special character that causes the cursor to move to the beginning of the next line.

-    post-test loop
-        A loop that executes the body, then tests for the exit condition.
-We don't have a special Python construct for this, but can use ``while`` and ``break`` together.

-    pre-test loop
-        A loop that tests before deciding whether the execute its body.  ``for`` and ``while`` are both pre-test loops.

     reassignment
         Making more than one assignment to the same variable during the execution of a program.

-    single-step
-        A mode of interpreter execution where you are able to execute your program one step at a time, and inspect the consequences of that step.
-        Useful for debugging and building your internal mental model of what is going on.

     tab
         A special character that causes the cursor to move to the next tab stop on the current line.

-    trichotomy
-        Given any real numbers *a* and *b*, exactly one of the following relations holds: *a < b*, *a > b*, or *a == b*.
-Thus when you can establish that two of the relations are false, you can assume the remaining one is true.

-    trace
-        To follow the flow of execution of a program by hand, recording the change of state of the variables and any output produced.

 Exercises